hs42/flat_metric/README.md

 Furthermore, all the experiments carried out in the paper can be found in the `experiments/paper_experiments` folder.
 There, you will also find scripts re-creating the paper's plots.

 ## Running
 Each experiment is configured in a json file.
-There, the user may input the data to be analysed, how many epochs to train for, how many layers to use, etc. The `experiments/tutorial*` sections provide a wrapper and a break-down of the most important of these properties.
+There, the user may input the data to be analyzed, how many epochs to train for, how many layers to use, etc. The `experiments/tutorial*` sections provide a wrapper and a break-down of the most important of these properties.
 To get started, run for instance

 ```